-The archive includes the wills of, George Orwell, Sir Winston Churchill, Codebreaker Alan Turing and economist John Maynard Keynes and Charles Dickens to name but a few.
+The archive includes the wills of, Author George Orwell, politician Sir Winston Churchill, Codebreaker Alan Turing, economist John Maynard Keynes and the author of the Victorian Classics Great expectations and Oliver Twist, Charles Dickens to name but a few.

-Members of the public will be able to search the wills database to find out more information about their relatives and lost loved ones.
-Rather than needing to visit the probate registry to search the archives in person you will be able to browse from thew comfort of your own keyboard.
+Members of the public will be able to search the Wills database to find out more information about their relatives and lost loved ones.
+Rather than needing to visit the probate registry and search the archives in person, you will be able to browse from the comfort of your own keyboard.

 Phil Greenwood, commercial director of Iron Mountain, said the size of the archive was “both humbling and impressive” adding: “Every will among the 41 million is a precious historical document that can provide remarkable insight into generations of lives lived and lost.”